joshuamotoaki/fetch-challenge/README.md

 ## Technologies

 The project is a Svelte single-page application using Vite.
-TailwindCSS is utilized for styling, though there are some custom styles (in [app.css](./src/app.css)) to help maintain consistency.
+TailwindCSS and DaisyUI are utilized for styling.
 The project is formatted with Prettier.

 ## License